 The Governmental Fund Statement of Revenues, Expenditures, and Changes in Fund Balance includes a reconciliation between changes in fund balance-governmental funds and changes in net position of governmental activities as reported in the Government-wide Statement of Activities.
 One element of this adjustment is that, in the governmental fund, capital outlays are recorded as expenditures.
-However in the Statement of Activities, the cost of these assets is allocated over their useful lives and reported as depreciation.
-The Authority had no capital outlay expenses in the current year so there are no adjustments to be reported.
+However, in the Statement of Activities, the cost of these assets is allocated over their useful lives and reported as depreciation.